 Native North American footpaths were followed by cattle drives and wagon trains.
 After that, the American railroads followed the same routes, some rail lines replaced by major interstate highways after the 1950s.

-The following list make up the top job listings in Odessa Texas on Internet Search engines, company HR webpages, and websites of employment recruiters.
+The following list make up the top job listings in Odessa on internet search engines, company HR webpages, and websites of employment recruiters.

 - Nurses – RNs, LPNs, LVNs - Healthcare.
-Can require anywhere from 1 year to 4-years of training beyind high school, and graduate school for MSNs and PhD Nurses.
+These positions require anywhere from 1 year to 4-years of training beyond high school, and graduate school for MSNs and PhD Nurses.

 - Truck Drivers